jpswade/code-tasks/password-generator.md

 # Password Generator

-**Objective:** Create a password generator that can create a secure password.
+**Objective:** Create a password generator that can create a secure password, suitable for use in authentication systems.

 It should be possible to generate a password by calling a method—you may choose the method signature for this.
 The method should return a string containing the new password.

+## Requirements

 This generation method should accept the following options which define the requirements of returned passwords: